Keywords

 sleeve gastrectomy, gastrobronchiol fistula, bariatric surgery

-Obesity is rare.
-It affected 1 in 8 persons wordwide, according to the World Health Organization, it affects one in eight persons wordwide in 2022.1 A review of data from the Global Burden of Disease registry in 2021, showcased increased by 2,5 fold in death and disability-adjusted life years attributable to high weight.2 There is great disparity in prevalence on an international scale.3 The low to middle socio-demographic index experienced the highest annual percentage increase in age standardized deaths and disability-adjusted life-year rates caused by obesity.2 A meta-analysis of two decades of World Health Organization reports concluded an association and a 14% increase in the chance of obesity with increasing economic status.3 For these reasons, decision makers and the medical community have suggested bariatric surgery as a secure and durable cure for obesity in selected patients.4 The American Society for Metabolic and Bariatric surgery estimated 279967 national inpatient surgeries by 2022.5 This enthousiasm and rising trend in performing bariatric surgery is justified by 29%, 43%, and 72% of cardiovascular disease, cancer, and diabetes rates dropping after surgery.6 Sleeve gastrectomy outnumbered other surgical and endoluminal interventions in the latest report by the International Federation for the Surgery of Surgery in 2024.7
+Obesity is common.
+It affected 1 in 8 persons wordwide, according to the World Health Organization, it affects one in eight persons wordwide in 2022.1 A review of data from the Global Burden of Disease registry in 2021, showcased increased by 2,5 fold in death and disability-adjusted life years attributable to high weight.2 There is great disparity in prevalence on an international scale.3 The low to middle socio-demographic index experienced the highest annual percentage increase in age standardized deaths and disability-adjusted life-year rates caused by obesity.2 A meta-analysis of two decades of World Health Organization reports concluded an association and a 14% increase in the chance of obesity with increasing economic status.3 For these reasons, decision makers and the medical community have suggested bariatric surgery as a secure and durable cure for obesity in selected patients.4 The American Society for Metabolic and Bariatric surgery estimated 279967 national inpatient surgeries by 2022.5 This enthousiasm and rising trend in performing bariatric surgery is justified by 29%, 43%, and 72% of cardiovascular disease, cancer, and diabetes rates dropping after surgery.6 Sleeve gastrectomy outnumbered other surgical and endoluminal interventions in the latest report by the International Federation for the Surgery of Obesity and Metabolic disorders in 2024.7

 However, bariatric surgery can be fraught with severe post-operative complications.
 The National Institute of Diabetes and Digestive and Kidney Diseases disclosed 0,2% mortality rate for laparoscopic gastric bypass.8 With open procedures, deaths reached 2,1%.8 The mortality rate following sleeve gastrectomy was 0,22%.9 A large propensity-matched comparison of 30-day morbidity and mortality of sleeve gastrectomy, Roux-en-Y gastric bypass, and one-anastomosis gastric bypass showed no significant difference in 30-day morbidity and mortality.10 Although nonsurgical causes are the main cause of death,11 surgery-related complications can cause postoperative mortality or complications.